psuedoEntropy/AWS/Databases/Readme.md

 - ElastiCache is a web service that makes it easy to deploy, operate, and scale an in-memory cache in the cloud.
 The service improves the performance of web applications by allowing you to retrieve information from fast, managed, in-memory caches, instead of relying entirely on slower disk based databases. - Memcached & Redis

+## Exam Tips 1

+- RDS runs on virtual machines.
+- You cannot log in to these Operating Systems however.
+- No patching of DB or OS.
+- RDS is not serverless (except Aurora)